Execution & Impact

 The Problem

-Half of all login attempts on My Verizon were failing.
+Half of all login attempts on Verizon.com were failing.
 Passkeys offered a dramatically better experience — device-bound, biometric, phishing-resistant.
 But there was no designed path to enroll, and no strategy for how to introduce them without interrupting what customers were trying to do.

 My mandate: design the full end-to-end passkey enrollment experience and define when and how to surface it to millions of users.